arungudelli/angularjswiki/content/en/pipes/_index.md

 // angular pipe
 // ANGULAR PIPE
 ```
-We can create our own custome pipes according to our requirements use them across the angular applications.
+We can create our own custome pipes according to our requirements use them in angular applications.

-For example we want to perform square operation on numbers before displaying them, in that case we can create our own pipe called `squarepipe` and use it across the applications.
+For example we want to perform square operation on numbers before displaying them, in that case we can create our own pipe called `squarepipe` and use it across the application.

 ```
 {{ numbervalue | squarepipe}}